Poverty in the United Kingdom: 1950s and 1960s

-According to this definition, between 2-5 million Britons were trapped in poverty.
+According to this definition, 2-5 million Britons were trapped in poverty.
 In addition, some 2.6 million people were in receipt of Supplementary Benefits and therefore living on the poverty line.
 This meant that at least 10% of the population were in poverty at this time.
-Bad housing conditions also constituted a major cause of poverty in the postwar era.
-In the early-1960s, it was estimated that three million families lived in "slums, near slums on grossly overcrowded conditions," while a 1967 housing survey of England and Wales found that 11.7% of all dwellings were unfit.
+Bad housing conditions also constituted a major cause of poverty in the post-war era.
+In the early-1960s, it was estimated that three million families lived in "slums, near slums on grossly overcrowded conditions", while a 1967 housing survey of England and Wales found that 11.7% of all dwellings were unfit.

 In their 1965 study on poverty, "The Poor and the Poorest," Professors Peter Townsend and Brian Abel-Smith decided to measure poverty on the basis of the National Assistance levels of living and estimated that some 14% (around 7.5 million) of Britons lived in poverty.
-Townsend and Abel-Smith also estimated that since the mid-1950s the percentage of the population living in poverty had risen from 8% to 14%.
+Townsend and Abel-Smith also estimated that since the mid-1950s the percentage of the population living in poverty had risen from 8-14%.